Main Navigation

 0

 Most evenings feel the same—traffic, noise, headlights blurring together as the day refuses to slow down.
-This painting begins in that familiar moment: a Washington, D.C. street at dusk where brake lights dissolve into blue-gray air and the buildings soften at the edges.
+In this painting you find yourself in that familiar moment: a Washington, D.C. street at dusk where brake lights dissolve into blue-gray air and buildings soften at the edges.

-The commute becomes something quieter, almost abstract, and what should feel frustrating starts to feel cinematic.
-The shift happens in the light.
+What should feel frustrating begins to feel cinematic.
 Warm gold cuts through the cool tones of the city and the motion settles into rhythm instead of chaos.

 Artwork Details

-• Original artwork, professionally finished and ready to hang
+• Original oil painting, professionally finished and ready to hang

 • Signed by the artist on both the front and back